¿Dónde está Elisa? (American TV series)

 The first sneak peek of the production was shown on Tuesday on January 13, 2010.
 The series was produced in Miami, Florida.
 The filming started on January 27 and ended in May 2010.
 On July 26, the series shared the 1 hour time slot with another Telemundo telenovela La Diosa Coronada.
 The last episode of the series was aired on Tuesday on August 10, 2010.

 A question is how much of DEE is based on the successful book The Girl with the Dragon Tattoo (also known as Men Who Hate Women in English), a 2009 Swedish film adaptation of the novel Män som hatar kvinnor by the late Swedish author/journalist Stieg Larsson.
 DEE was written or adapted by Pablo Illanes, who wrote the Chilean version that preceded that of Telemundo.
 Illanes says that the inspiration of the story comes from the book and the real life drama of British native Madeleine McCann in Portugal.
 The list of suspects is long, and it includes family members, fellow students, and friends of the teenager who went to the same places that she used to go to before disappearing.
 There is a striking similarity between DEE and the previously aired Desaparecida, a limited serial drama television series from Spain.

+United Kingdom TV audience demand for ¿Dónde Está Elisa?
+Parrot Analytics has found that the audience demand for ¿Dónde Está Elisa? is less than one-tenth of the demand for the average TV series in the United Kingdom in the last 30 days.
+Twitter 24.4% of all shows in this market have this level of demand.